ncssar/gpsio/README.md

 ### Q: Why does the mac installer ask for permission to access files on removable drives?
 A: No idea.
 Nothing in the installer requires access to removable drives.
 [This question has been raised on Stackoverflow.](https://stackoverflow.com/questions/70173334)

+### Q: How do I contact the developer?
+A: [Open a new issue](https://github.com/ncssar/gpsio/issues/new) which will be seen by others viewing or working on this project, or send email to sartech456 at gmail dot com.